Analysis of the Blade Element Momentum Theory: Introduction

 {\it ``Blade element momentum theory continues to be widely used for wind turbine applications such as initial aerodynamic analysis, conceptual design, loads and stability analysis, and controls design.''}

-Note that other models have been proposed, such as Joukowsky's model~\cite{Joukowski} where the axial wake velocity is assumed to be constant.
-This model, experimentally deficient in some conditions, is not widely used.
-The significant increase in computational power as well as the theoretical advances obtained in the field of fluid-structure interaction simulation now also make it possible to simulate 3D models based on the Navier-Stokes equation~\cite{Bazilevs,Bazilevs2,Hsu}, or to include BEM in larger models, as Lagrangian stochastic solvers see~\cite{Bossy}.
-Note finally that similar theories have been developped to model vertical axis turbines (of Darreius type)~\cite{Ingram}.
+\CCCom{Note that other models have been proposed, based on the pioneering work of Joukowsky~\cite{Joukowski}, where the axial wake velocity is assumed to be constant.
+We refer to~\cite{Jouko2,VanKuik,Jouko1} for an extensive presentation of this model with an historical perspective.}

+The significant increase in computational power as well as the theoretical advances obtained in the field of fluid-structure interaction simulation now also make it possible to simulate 3D models based on the Navier-Stokes equation~\cite{Bazilevs,Bazilevs2,Hsu}. \Com{ Alternatively, BEM model has been combined with other approaches, as Lagrangian stochastic solvers~\cite{Bossy}, multiple vortex cylinder models~\cite{Branlard_2015} or adapted scaling leading to grid-based variant BEM for large rotors~\cite{Madsen}.
+In view of numerical solving, BEM equations have been reduced to one scalar equation in~\cite{Ning_2014}.
+A summary of this approach is given in Section~\ref{Sec:Sim_mod} .} Note finally that similar theories have been developed to model vertical axis turbines (of Darrieus type)~\cite{Ingram}.

 The purpose of this article is to analyze the Blade element momentum theory from a mathematical point of view.
-The results we obtain in the course of this analysis will elucidate issues related to the well-posedness of the model, the numerical solution of its equations and the optimality of a blade design.
+The results we obtain in the course of this analysis elucidate issues related to the well-posedness of the model, the numerical solution of its equations and the optimality of a blade design.
 They concern two versions of Glauert's model, which we call \textit{Simplified model} and \textit{Corrected model}.
 The former allows us to illustrate the main features of our approach, whereas the latter includes some corrections usually considered to remedy the mismatch between the simplified model and experimental observations.